Final report for LNC19-415

 We have created a comprehensive set of detailed legal memos for each state in the North Central region, which we are using to craft our educational materials for the workshops.

 Prior to the COVID-19 pandemic, this project aimed to host an in-person farm law workshop in each state in the North Central region, plus a recorded workshop component for those unable to attend.
-Because each workshop was geographically bound to the physical distance around the workshop location, we had partners lined up to assist with recruitment.
-Here was the framework we outlined for the project, pre-COVID.
+Partners lined up to assist with recruitment in each state.

-At that point, the COVID-19 pandemic forced a complete overhaul of the strategies used to achieve our core objectives.
-We simply could not convert an 8-hour in-person workshop to an online program without a huge investment of time and resources, if we wanted to be successful.
-Although our in-person curriculum was good, it was at the borderline in terms of being too boring, and the energy of our presenters combined with food and activities saved it.
-Putting it online as is would have been a terrible choice as it would not have maintained people’s attention and would have felt like serious drudgery for busy farmers.
-We felt reviews would be bad and we would not succeed in reaching as many people.
-We also felt it would sacrifice our outcomes.
-People learn differently in an online environment and if we didn’t adapt to that, they would not learn at all.
+Then, the COVID-19 pandemic forced us to cancel all remaining workshops and do a complete overhaul of the strategies used to achieve our core objectives.
+We simply could not convert an 8-hour in-person workshop to an online program without major changes.
+Although our in-person curriculum was good, it's success rested on the energy of our presenters combined with food and activities that made legal content palatable.
+Putting it online would not have maintained people's attention for that long- and we couldn't simply cut the activities- we had to create new activities for an online environment that would still cultivate peer-to-peer exchange.
+People learn differently in an online environment and we had to make significant changes to still be successful.

 So, here is what we did over 2020 to preserve our ability to meet our outcomes in a pandemic environment.
 (We are very proud of these developments and feel that the curriculum is much better as a result.
 It was a great opportunity to make some improvements.):